- 1Spain: An attractive country for investment

 b.1.
 Losses generated on intra-group transfers of shares or holdings, property, plant and equipment, investment property, intangible fixed assets, debt securities and permanent establishments abroad are not deductible.

 As a general rule, these losses are to be included in the tax period in which (i) the assets are transferred to third parties not related to the group; (ii) the acquiring or transferring entities cease to form part of the group; (iii) the assets are deregistered by the acquirer, or (iv) the activity of the establishment ceases or the transferred company is dissolved (except in the case of a restructuring).
-In the case of amortizable assets, the loss may be included in all cases during the remaining useful life, applying the amortization method used up to that date.
+In the case of amortizable assets, the loss may be included during the remaining useful life, applying the amortization method used up to that date.

 For the inclusion of losses generated on intra-group transfers of shares or holdings in entities or on the transfer of permanent establishments, there are a series of special rules applicable which will be set out in section 2.1.6.